Classification of Incidents, and Incident Reporting

 Withdrawal of products/services without the use of any public-facing media, withdrawal of products from distribution and/or shop shelves, collection/buy-back of products by field sales representatives, withdrawal of products from professional users without public notification.

-4. Documentation and incidents Reporting
+4. Documentation and Incident Reporting

 Documentation